Aliases for STARD5 Gene

 GeneCards Summary for STARD5 Gene

 STARD5 (StAR-Related Lipid Transfer (START) Domain Containing 5) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include lipid binding.
+Among its related pathways are Metabolism and Metabolism of steroid hormones and vitamin D. GO annotations related to this gene include lipid binding and bile acid binding.
 An important paralog of this gene is STARD4.

 UniProtKB/Swiss-Prot for STARD5 Gene